microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-deviceconfig-macosgeneraldeviceconfiguration.md

 description: "This topic provides descriptions of the declared methods, properties and relationships exposed by the macOSGeneralDeviceConfiguration resource."
 localization_priority: Normal
 author: "tfitzmac"
-ms.prod: "intune"
+ms.prod: "Intune"
 ---

 # macOSGeneralDeviceConfiguration resource type

-> **Important:** APIs under the / beta version in Microsoft Graph are in preview and are subject to change.
+> **Important:** APIs under the /beta version in Microsoft Graph are subject to change.
 Use of these APIs in production applications is not supported.

-> **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://go.microsoft.com/fwlink/?linkid=839381) by the customer.
+> **Note:** The Microsoft Graph API for Intune requires an [active Intune license](https://go.microsoft.com/fwlink/?linkid=839381) for the tenant.

 This topic provides descriptions of the declared methods, properties and relationships exposed by the macOSGeneralDeviceConfiguration resource.

 Inherits from [deviceConfiguration](../resources/intune-deviceconfig-deviceconfiguration.md)